cockpit-project/cockpit/doc/authentication.md

 action = none
 ```

-Likewise, if the browser offers Kerberos/GSSAPI authentication, but cockpit should
+Likewise, if the machine is part of a Kerberos domain, but that should not be used to
-ignore it, create the following section:
+authenticate to cockpit, create the following section:

 ```
 [negotiate]